 The integration of smart sensing chairs into a home or office work environments, actively monitoring and providing feedback on user’s health and activity levels would be deemed quite useful.
-Furthermore, with the rapid advancement in data sensor technology and Artificial Intelligence, there should be new and commercialized solutions out there in the market for continuous posture and health monitoring.
-There is no doubt that these types of systems have the potential of contributing towards the idea of personalized healthcare and improving the quality of life, especially for individuals that are suffering from MSDs.
+Furthermore, with the rapid advancement in data sensor technology and Artificial Intelligence, there should be new and commercialized solutions for continuous posture and health monitoring.
+Such systems have the potential of contributing towards the idea of personalized healthcare and improving the quality of life, especially for individuals suffering from MSDs.

 1.2 History of Smart Sensing chairs